 - (1) If the estimated amount for performing the contact is more than \$25,000, but is less than \$100,000, requests for firm written quotations must be solicited from not less than three responsible bidders capable of performing the contract.
-The Nevada System of Higher Education may award the contact to the lowest bidder or reject all quotations.
-Nothing in this section prohibits the advertising for or requesting of bids for purchase of any dollar amount. - (2) Such projects over \$100,000 shall be advertised in a newspaper of general circulation in the area of the campus where the work is to be performed and not less than four (4) calendar days prior to opening bids. - (3) Separate sealed bids for each capital construction project are required.

-- (4) Approved plans and specifications for the capital construction project must be on file at a place and time stated in the advertisement for the inspection of all persons desiring to bid thereon and for other interested persons. - (5) The institution may accept bids on either the whole or part of the construction, equipment and furnishings, and may let separate contracts for different and separate portions of any project, or a combination contract for structural mechanical and electrical construction if savings will result to the lowest bidder. - (6) The provisions of subsection (g) apply to all capital construction projects funded in whole or in part by state appropriations. - (7) An agreement for a capital construction project, funded totally from nonappropriated sources, may be entered into with a contractor that satisfies any qualifications required by the NSHE institution. - (8) Before any contract for a capital construction project exceeding \$100,000, or as otherwise specified in Nevada Revised Statutes 339.025, is awarded to any contractor, he shall furnish to the contracting body the following bonds which become binding upon the award of the contract to the contractor: - a.
+The Nevada System of Higher Education may award the contract to the lowest bidder or reject all quotations.
+Nothing in this section prohibits the advertising for or requesting of bids for purchase of any dollar amount. - (2) Such projects over \$100,000 shall be advertised in a newspaper of general circulation in the area of the campus where the work is to be performed and not less than four (4) calendar days prior to opening bids. - (3) Separate sealed bids for each capital construction project are required. - (4) Approved plans and specifications for the capital construction project must be on file at a place and time stated in the advertisement for the inspection of all persons desiring to bid thereon and for other interested persons. - (5) The institution may accept bids on either the whole or part of the construction, equipment and furnishings, and may let separate contracts for different and separate portions of any project, or a combination contract for structural mechanical and electrical construction if savings will result to the lowest bidder. - (6) The provisions of subsection (g) apply to all capital construction projects funded in whole or in part by state appropriations. - (7) An agreement for a capital construction project, funded totally from nonappropriated sources, may be entered into with a contractor that satisfies any qualifications required by the NSHE institution. - (8) Before any contract for a capital construction project exceeding \$100,000, or as otherwise specified in Nevada Revised Statutes 339.025, is awarded to any contractor, he shall furnish to the contracting body the following bonds which become binding upon the award of the contract to the contractor: - a.
 A performance bond in an amount to be fixed by the contracting body, but not less than 50 percent of the contract amount, conditioned upon the faithful performance of the contract in accordance with the plans, specifications and conditions of the contract.
 The bond must be solely for the protection of the NSHE, which awarded the contract. - b.
 A payment bond in an amount to be fixed by the NSHE, but not less than 50 percent of the contract amount.
 The bond must be solely for the protection of claimants supplying labor or materials to the contractor to whom the contract was awarded, or to any subcontractors, in the prosecution of the work provided for in such contract. - (9) One or more surety companies authorized to do business in the State of Nevada must execute each of the bonds required pursuant to this section.
-If the contracting body is the State of Nevada or any officers, employee, board, bureau, commission, department, agency or institution thereof, the bonds must be payable to the contracting body. - (10) Each of the bonds must be filed in the office of the NSHE institution that awarded the contract for which the bonds were given. - (11) Nothing in this section prohibits a contracting body from requiring bonds. - (12) Contracts for Design-Build; Lease-Purchase; Installment-Purchase; or similar approaches to procure facilities must also follow appropriate public solicitation procedures, which at a minimum provide vendors with an appropriate opportunity to respond to institutional needs.
-Projects of these types shall be subject to an appropriate public solicitation process, which must be approved by the appropriate Purchasing Department and consistent with applicable NRS Chapter 338 provisions pertaining to design professionals.
-Based on the results of legislation adopted during the 2007 Session pursuant to the recommendations of the Senate Bill 426 Advisory Group to Conduct an Interim Study on Lease-Purchase and Installment Purchase Agreements by Public Entities (Chapter 508, Statutes of Nevada 2007), NSHE institutions will adopt specific procedural language for projects of this type on or before December 31, 2007.
+If the contracting body is the State of Nevada or any officers, employee, board, bureau, commission, department, agency or institution thereof, the bonds must be payable to the contracting body. - (10) Each of the bonds must be filed in the office of the NSHE institution that awarded the contract for which the bonds were given.